-4.2 Warranties for Software.
-For a period of ninety (90) days from the date of receipt of software, the contractor warrants that: (i) the unmodified software will provide the features and functions, and will otherwise conform to all published documentation including on the contractor's website; and (ii) the media upon which the software is furnished will be free from defects in materials and workmanship under normal use and service.
+4.2 Warranty for Software.
+For a period of ninety (90) days from the date of receipt of software, Contractor warrants that: (i) the unmodified software will provide the features and functions and will otherwise conform to all published documentation including on Contractor's website; and (ii) the media upon which the software is furnished will be free from defects in materials and workmanship under normal use and service.

-4.2 Warranties for Hardware.
-The contractor warrants that hardware provided is free from defects in materials and workmanship and conforms to the specifications.
-The warranty period for provided hardware is a fixed period commencing on the date specified in a statement of work or applicable contract.
-If the hardware does not function as warranted during the warranty period and the contractor is unable to either: i) make it do so; or ii) replace it with one that is at least functionally equivalent, State may return it to the contractor for a full refund.
+4.2 Warranty for Hardware.
+Contractor warrants that hardware provided is free from defects in materials and workmanship and conforms to the specifications.
+The warranty period for provided hardware is a (enter warranty period) commencing on the date specified in a statement of work or applicable Contract.
+If the hardware does not function as warranted during the warranty period and Contractor is unable to either: i) make it do so; or ii) replace it with one that is at least functionally equivalent, State may return it to Contractor for a full refund.

-NOTE: All IT contracts must include the following two clauses.
+NOTE TO AGENCIES: All IT contracts must include the following two clauses.